seqwell/demux_short_reads/README.md

 There are four required columns:

-- *Sample_Plate*: Identifier to be used in naming the run plate.
+- *Sample_Plate*: Identifier to be used in naming the run plate for the wells included in the demux process.
   Can contain letters, numbers, dash ('-') and underscore ('_') in `Sample_Plate`.
 Must have at least one letter.
 - *Sample_Well*: Wells in the run plate to be demuxed.
   Must be any of the wells in the 96-well plates, such A01, A02, etc.